alwindoss/gnuhealth/federation/thalamus/README.rst

     'name': 'Ana', 'password': '$2b$12$cjrKVGYEKUwCmVDCtEnwcegcrmECTmeBz526AAD/ZqMGPWFpHJ4FW', 'profession': 'teacher',
     'roles': ['end_user']}

+**Note on roles**
-*Note*: The demo user "ITAPYT999HON" is a health professional (health_professional role), so she has global access to demographic information.
+The demo user "ITAPYT999HON" is a health professional (health_professional role), so she has global access to demographic information.

+The user "ARGBUE111FAV", password "freedom".
+This is the "root" user for the demo database.

 Check the ``roles.cfg`` file for examples information about roles and ACLs.

 Development
 -----------